department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-prep.md

 **Coordinate with Research-Ops and Perigean**
 - [ ] Create recruiting request and submit to VA Research-Ops.
 Use Easy Recruitment Request (for moderated research) or "Easy Recruitment Request for Unmoderated Cohorts" (for unmoderated research) on [this page](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues/new/choose)
+  - Schedule 20-25% more sessions than the desired # of participants to account for no-shows & cancellations
 - [ ] Create new issue for research in VA research repository using this [New Research Intake form](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues/new?assignees=&labels=&template=new-research-intake.md&title=YYYY-MM+Title+of+Study).
   - [ ] In description, add links to research folder and recruiting request
   - [ ] Make yourself the assignee